Spiking Neural Predictive Coding for Continual Learning from Data Streams: Abstract

 \section{Abstract}

-For energy-efficient computation in specialized neuromorphic hardware, we present the Spiking Neural Coding Network, an instantiation of a family of artificial neural models strongly motivated by the theory of predictive coding.
-The model, in essence, works by operating in a never-ending process of ``guess-and-check'', where neurons predict the activity values of one another and then immediately adjust their own activities to make better future predictions.
-The interactive, iterative nature of our neural system fits well into the continuous time formulation of data sensory stream prediction and, as we show, the model's structure yields a simple, local synaptic update rule, which could be used to complement or replace online spike-timing dependent plasticity.
-In this article, we experiment with an instantiation of our model that consists of leaky integrate-and-fire units.
-However, the general framework within which our model is situated can naturally incorporate more complex, formal neurons such as the Hodgkin-Huxley model.
-Our experimental results in pattern recognition demonstrate the potential of the proposed model when binary spike trains are the primary paradigm for inter-neuron communication.
-Notably, our model is competitive in terms of classification performance, can conduct online semi-supervised learning, naturally experiences less forgetting when learning from a sequence of tasks, and is more computationally economical and biologically-plausible than popular artificial neural networks.
+For energy-efficient computation in specialized neuromorphic hardware, we present spiking neural coding, an instantiation of a family of artificial neural models grounded in the theory of predictive coding.
+This model, the first of its kind, works by operating in a never-ending process of ``guess-and-check'', where neurons predict the activity values of one another and then adjust their own activities to make better future predictions.
+The interactive, iterative nature of our system fits well into the continuous time formulation of sensory stream prediction and, as we show, the model's structure yields a local synaptic update rule, which can be used to complement or as an alternative to online spike-timing dependent plasticity.
+In this article, we experiment with an instantiation of our model consisting of leaky integrate-and-fire units.
+However, the framework within which our system is situated can naturally incorporate more complex neurons such as the Hodgkin-Huxley model.
+Our experimental results in pattern recognition demonstrate the potential of the model when binary spike trains are the primary paradigm for inter-neuron communication.
+Notably, spiking neural coding is competitive in terms of classification performance and experiences less forgetting when learning from task sequence, offering a more computationally economical, biologically-plausible alternative to popular artificial neural networks.